Facta is a nonprofit center applying the

 Our first goal is high quality journalism.

-Good journalism benefits from widespread media literacy.
+Good journalism benefits from widespread media literacy and thorough data analysis.

 That’s why we organize trainings and test digital tools.